marcofiocco/temporal-ecs/readme.md

 - Run the script `./setup-temporal.sh serverName uiName envName`
 - When prompted by copilot init
   `Would you like to deploy a test environment?`
-    - Enter `N` (We will create our on env for deployment)
+    - Enter `N` (We will create our own env for deployment)
 - Have a :popcorn: and watch the things being deployed :rocket:

 ## All about the script :magic_wand:

 `./setup-temporal.sh` will take in three arguments and all are mandatory.
-`serverName uiName envName` are the arguments that are required.
+`envName` are the arguments that are required.

-- **Server Name** - Specify the name that you want the temporal app and service to be called with.
-Don't worry about the naming conventions , we will add suffix to the names correctly.

-  `serverName-app` will be the app name.

-  `serverName-svc` will be the service name.

-- **UI Name** -  Specify the name that you want the temporal ui server to be called with.
-Again , we will take care of the naming conventions :wink:

-  `uiName-svc` will be the service name

 - **Env Name** - Specify the name for the environment which you want all the services to be deployed.
 And for the suffix - **We Don't Do That Here**
 # Setting up your temporal workflow.